 1. Get the best sound quality

-First things first, head to the menu, and you can change the sound quality - choose Normal, High or Extreme.
+First things first, head to the menu, and you can change the sound quality - choose Normal (96 kbps), High (160 kbps) or Extreme (320 kbps).
 Admittedly these aren't going to sound quite as sweet as lossless tracks from a service like Tidal, and they will take up more of your data allowance to stream.
 But that's a small price to pay for better listening.

 2. Save music for offline listening